NVIDIA/OptiX_Apps/README.md

 # Building

-In the following paragraphs, the `*` in all `OptiX*` expressions stands for the major and minor OptiX version as 70, 71, 72, 73, 74, 75, 76, 77, 80, 81.
+In the following paragraphs, the `*` in all `OptiX*` expressions stands for the major and minor OptiX version as 70, 71, 72, 73, 74, 75, 76, 77, 80, 81, 90.

 The application framework for all these examples uses GLFW for the window management, GLEW 2.1.0 for the OpenGL functions, DevIL 1.8.0 (optionally 1.7.8) for all image loading and saving, local ImGUI code for the simple GUI, and all non-*intro* examples use ASSIMP to load triangle mesh geometry. *rtigo9_omm* uses the OptiX Toolkit CUDA-based Opacity Micromap (OMM) Baking tool to generate OMMs from cutout opacity textures.

 GLEW 2.1.0 is required for all examples not named with prefix *intro* for the UUID matching of devices between OpenGL and CUDA which requires a specific OpenGL extension not supported by GLEW 2.0.0.
 The intro examples compile with GLEW 2.0.0 though.

 The top-level `CMakeLists.txt` file will try to find all currently released OptiX SDK versions via the `FindOptiX*.cmake` scripts inside the `3rdparty/CMake` folder.
-These search OptiX SDK 7.0.0 to 8.0.0 locations by looking at the resp. `OPTIX*_PATH` environment variables a developer can set to override the default SDK locations.
+These search OptiX SDK 7.0.0 (or higher) locations by looking at the resp. `OPTIX*_PATH` environment variables a developer can set to override the default SDK locations.
 If those `OPTIX*_PATH` environment variables are not set, the scripts try the default SDK installation folders.
 Since OptiX 7 and 8 are header-only APIs, only the include directory is required.

 The `FindOptiX*.cmake` scripts set the resp. `OptiX*_FOUND` CMake variables which are later used to select which examples are built at all and with which OptiX SDK. (*intro_motion_blur* requires OptiX SDK 7.2.0 or higher, *rtigo9_omm* requires 7.6.0 or higher.)